weiserlab/ambuj/cs4222_tutorial4.md

 [1] **Question 1:** What is the typical battery capacity of common devices that you use in your daily life such as wearables (Apple Watch/Fitbit), earphones, laptops, and mobile phones?

 [2] **Question 2:**
-* In the figure represting state transition diagtam, which chipset is more suitable for used in Internet of Things applications?
+* In the figure represnting state transition diagram, which chipset is more suitable for used in Internet of Things applications?
 Explain your reasoning.

 * For the chipset chosen in the question above, assume that the devices are designed to operate at a very low duty-cycle (<0.01%) and you are allowed to reduce the current drawn from only one of the states (idle, receive (RX) or transmit (TX)).
 Which state would you reduce the current from?